leonp/leonp.github.io/blog/web/_posts/2013-04-25-carrying-out-a-web-content-audit.md

 ---
 title: Carrying out a web content audit
 layout: default
-excerpt: Audit your content in order to control and prune it.
+excerpt: "An audit puts you in control of your content.
+It's one of the first things you should do when you begin a new job, and it's useful to carry out every six months or so after that."
+article: control
 category: web
 ---
 I&#8217;ve been undertaking a couple of largish projects since starting work as [Suffolk Libraries][1]&#8216; web manager.
 The first is a content audit.